MatchanJJ/Fast-Exponential-Algorithm/README.md

-# Compare Exponentiation Methods
-source ~/python_venv/bin/activate
+# Implementing Fast-Expo Algorithm
-This project compares two methods of exponentiation: the **naive method** and **fast exponentiation (exponentiation by squaring)**.
-The program measures execution time for both methods and calculates a speedup factor.
+This project implements the Fast-Expo Algorithm and compares two methods of exponentiation: the **naive method** and **fast exponentiation (exponentiation by squaring)**.
+The program graphs the operation time or run time of both algorithm.
+A visualization of the Fast-Expo Algorithm is also available.

 ## Installation